BrainTwister/docker-devel-env/README.md

 ```

 The mount of the X11 socket file (/tmp/.X11-unix) and the definition of the
-environment variable `DISPLAY` induce the application within the conainer to
+environment variable `DISPLAY` induce the application within the container to
 send the rendering instructions to the host X server.
 To allow the container to
 use the host display, the command `xhost +local:` must be executed on the host
 before starting the container.
 The privileged mode is needed for debugging with